FAIRVAR: Fair Federated Learning via Variance Regularization: Analysis of Stationary Points

 \section{Analysis of Stationary Points}

-\textbf{Homogeneous Data}: In a homogeneous data environment, the datasets of all $n$ clients are drawn from the same underlying probability distribution, \textit{i.e.}, $\mathcal{D}_i = \mathcal{D}_j$ for all $i, j\in\{1,\ldots,n\}$.
-As a result, each client's local loss, $f_i$, is an unbiased estimator of the expected global loss, $\E[F]$, and each client's gradient, $\nabla f_i$, is an unbiased estimator of the expected global gradient, $\E[\nabla F]$.
+All proofs for the theoretical results in this section are provided in \Cref{appendix}. \textbf{Homogeneous Data}: In a homogeneous data environment, the datasets of all $n$ clients are drawn from the same underlying probability distribution, \emph{i.e.}, $\mathcal{D}_i = \mathcal{D}_j$ for all $i, j\in\{1,\ldots,n\}$.
+As a result, each client's local loss, $f_i(\bx)$, is an unbiased estimator of the expected average loss, $\E[F(\bx)]$, and each client's gradient, $\nabla f_i(\bx)$, is an unbiased estimator of the expected average gradient, $\E[\nabla F(\bx)]$.
+This implies that, in homogeneous settings, introducing the regularization terms in Equations~\eqref{eq:fairFL} and \eqref{eq:fairGrad} does not alter the location of the stationary points on average, thereby preserving the optimal solutions of the original objective, $F(\bx)$.
+Consequently, the regularization terms are unnecessary in such settings, as they do not change the outcome.
+This conclusion also holds for q-FFL, as the following theorem implies.
+We show that the expectation of the function $H_q(\bx)$, when $q=1$, can be upper bounded by the expectation of the function $L_{\lambda}(\bx)$, for a particular value of $\lambda$. { For $q=1$ and $r_i=\frac{1}{n}$, we have